GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 <figure class="w-figure">
   <img class="w-screenshot" src="./images/returning-user.png" alt="Screenshot of 'Review order'
-  section of checkout page, showing text in plain text, with links to change delivery address, payment method and billing address, which are not displayed.">
+  section of checkout page, showing text in plain text, with links to change delivery address, payment method and billing address, which are not displayed." width="450">
   <figcaption class="w-figcaption">Hide data customers don't need to see.</figcaption>
 </figure>